Why Does My Penis Vary in Size so Much?

-The "winter penis" memes do have a point, though: Cold weather genuinely does make your genitals shrink.
+The "winter penis" memes do have a point, though: Cold weather genuinely does make your dick smaller.

 "You can expect your penis to shrivel by about 50 percent in length and 20 to 30 percent in girth when you're exposed to any air temperature below 60 degrees," Schusterman confirmed.
 "It's all about blood flow.
 When exposed to the cold, blood vessels dilate, which limits blood flow to your penis."